Are you a new one?

 Ms. Willie is always our last visit.
 She lives on the top floor of the public-housing apartments that Kay and I deliver supper to on Wednesday afternoons.

-With everyone else, we knock on their door, give them a box meal, ask how they’re doing, and move on.
+With all the others, we knock on their door, give them a box meal, ask how they’re doing, and move on.

 But Ms. Willie is different.